moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 ## Catalog Fields

 A catalog is a JSON {{JSON}} document, comprised of a series of mandatory and optional fields.
-At a minimum, a catalog MUST provide all mandatory fields and a 'tracks' field.
+At a minimum, a catalog MUST provide all mandatory fields.
 A producer MAY add additional fields to the ones described in this draft.
 Custom field names MUST NOT collide with field names described in this draft.
 The order of field names within the JSON document is not important.

 A parser MUST ignore fields it does not understand.